Imperial War Museum London

 History, tourist information, and nearby accommodation

 The museum's first home was the original Crystal Palace, built for the Great Exhibition of 1851 and later moved to Sydenham.
-In 1924 it moved to the Imperial Institute in Kensington, then in 1936 it moved again, this time to the former Bethlem Royal Hospital buildings in Southwark.
+In 1924 the museum moved to the Imperial Institute in Kensington, then in 1936, it moved again, this time to the former Bethlem Royal Hospital buildings in Southwark, within walking distance of the Archbishop of Canterbury's residence at Lambeth Palace.

-The Hospital was built in 1814 to a design by James Lewis, then altered in 1835 by Sydney Smirke, with galleried wings either side of a large, porticoed entrance on Lambeth Road.
-The original hospital building now houses museum offices while the museum archives is in modern additions erected in 1966 and the exhibition halls are in a new space built in the 1980s.
+Bethlem Royal Hospital was built in 1814 to a design by James Lewis, then altered in 1835 by Sydney Smirke, with galleried wings either side of a large, porticoed entrance on Lambeth Road.
+The original hospital building now houses museum offices while the museum archives are in modern additions erected in 1966 and the exhibition halls are in a new space built in the 1980s.

 The museum hosts a series of changing exhibits, with recent subjects including fashion during the days of strict rationing in WWII, photographs of the Afghan conflict, a Holocaust exhibition tracing the story of the Nazi persecution of the Jews during WWII, and an exhibit showing how one London family experienced the Second World War.